AdrianTayag/GrowEnv-Sensor/README.md

 # GrowEnv-Sensor
-An Arduino based Growing Environment Sensor Module
+## An Arduino based Growing Environment Sensor Module
+### Blogpost for more detailed discussion/thoughts

 Initially, an Arduino Micro clone was used for quickly verifying if the whole stack of modules work.
 To save cost, the code was then modified to run with a Digispark ATtiny85 (Soil Moisture and RGB Sensor is not yet working).